kennethgallo/rust-webserver/README.md

 Web server demo in the Rust programming language

+You will need to install Cargo to make get this program to run properly Cargo is Rust's build system and package manager.
+Most Rustaceans use cargo to manage Rust Follow this link and the instructions to properly install Cargo https://doc.rust-lang.org/cargo/getting-started/installation.html

 If the above steps executed with out error run the command "cargo run".
 The server will now be running on your computer.